LOW E GLASS

 Large areas of glass can let in too much light, creating glare.
 This can be reduced with Low E glass and or in conjunction with a body tinted glass, a trade off however is that the home will be darker in the day.
 Reducing glare can also help reduce fading on your furnishings.
 Solar control Low E such as Low E Xtreme can also reduce fading to a level like a tint, while still letting in plenty of light and keeping the home warmer in winter.

 To help you select the right glass type for your new joinery, we have introduced a selection tool for our Low E range.
-This gives you a comparison with classic double glazing as the base mandated in the building code since 2008.
-It is important to note. the proposed NZ Building Code of Nov 2022 will see higher thermal performance required across the 6 climate zones that make up New Zealand.
+This gives you a comparison with classic double glazing as the base mandated in the building code 2008.
+It is important to note. the new NZ Building Code of Nov 2022 has higher thermal performance requirements across the 6 new climate zones that make up New Zealand.
+Click on the link for further information.

-Houses in different parts of the country are suited to different types of Low E double glazing.
+Houses in different parts of the country are suited to different types of Low E double glazing, as highlighted with the new building code climate zones.
 It is important to note your priorities in terms of insulation levels, solar gain, and sound control etc. to ensure you get the best performance glass for your home.

 Low E glass is so efficient, in some area’s morning dew can form on the outside glass.
 This is mostly seen with homes that have no eaves, are sheltered from prevailing breezes, with high humidity and cold conditions overnight